The Signal - Issue No. 01

 The end of the ground-up AI experiment

-The best-performing companies are abandoning crowdsourced pilots in favour of top-down programs — senior leadership picks a few high-payoff workflows and goes deep, rather than letting a thousand experiments bloom.
+The best-performing companies are abandoning crowdsourced pilots in favour of top-down programmes — senior leadership picks a few high-payoff workflows and goes deep, rather than letting a thousand experiments bloom.

 So what: Do you have an AI strategy, or an AI activity log?